January 27, 2022

 – A jungle-inspired Doom Zone with the case resembling a mean-looking gorilla.
 The set is a replica of Zantar, the dark jungle, and includes figures of the Ape King.

-The larger Mighty Max playsets veered away from the compact Polly Pocket-sized sets and moved toward more playability with less portable but bigger toy sets.
-The large sets often represent significant villains in the Mighty Max cartoon series.
+The larger Mighty Max playsets veered away from the compact Polly Pocket layout and moved toward more playability with less portable but bigger toy sets.
+These large sets often represent significant villains in the Mighty Max cartoon series.

-A personal fav is Dragon Island, check out the commercial below.
+A personal favorite is Dragon Island, check out the commercial below.

-Basically smaller versions of Doom Zones, Horror Heads often contained set-exclusive figurines with a standard Mighty Max figure.
-There were two series released with sixteen playsets in total.
-Some of the Doom Zones were mass-produced, while others were harder to find.
+Basically smaller versions of Doom Zones – Horror Heads often contained set-exclusive figurines with a standard Mighty Max figure.
+There were two series of these released with sixteen playsets in total.
+Some of the Doom Zones were mass-produced, while others were harder to find – even back in the 90s.

 – The Horror Head with a prehistoric theme and mean-looking dinosaur.
 The Mighty Max Versus Kronosaur came with a buff club-wielding Cave Man and his pet Big Steggy, which is essentially dinner.